-On April 11, 2014, the draft of the contract proposal between BES Group and PDVSA was completed, which, Salgado, “as chairman of the ESAF Board of Directors, handed over to José Trinidad Marquez, who identified as Domingos Galan and PDVSA representative, which he knew was false, ”says the prosecutor's order.
+On April 11, 2014, the draft of the contract proposal between the BES Group and PDVSA was completed, which, Salgado, “as chairman of the ESAF Board of Directors, handed over to José Trinidad Marquez, who identified as Domingos Galan and PDVSA representative, which he knew to be false, ”says the prosecutor's order.

 In addition to the forged contest, an extraordinary PDVSA meeting was also forged, with minutes included, which gave full power to the false representative

-Subsequently, “at the behest of Ricardo Salgado, documents were forged regarding an extraordinary meeting of PDVSA, dated April 30, 2014, and which stated that, following an invitation to a number of international banking entities to manage PDVSA's financial positions outside Venezuela, that proposal from BES, prepared in 9 (nine) days, had won ”.
-And it was not for lack of rival bids, since in those minutes BES was also found to have matured in comparison to other bids presented by banking entities such as UBS (Zurich), BSI (Geneva) and Mitsubishi (UFJ) Tokio (Geneva ).
+Subsequently, “at the behest of Ricardo Salgado, documents were forged for an extraordinary meeting of PDVSA, dated April 30, 2014, and in which it was stated that, following a process of inviting a number of international banking entities to manage PDVSA's financial positions outside Venezuela, that proposal from BES, prepared in 9 (nine) days, had won ”.
+And it was not for lack of rival bids, since those minutes also stated that BES won due to other proposals submitted by banking entities such as UBS (Zurich), BSI (Geneva) and Mitsubishi (UFJ) Tokio (Geneva ).
 "Which was false since these entities did not receive any invitation from PDVSA in 2014 for that purpose".

-In order to continue to control the process initiated by him and not discover its falsehood, Ricardo Salgado also determined that in those minutes of PDVSA's extraordinary meeting it should be stated that “PDVSA officials were mandated to negotiate directly with the“ Grupo Espiritu Santo "(Quote from the document) the contracting of services for the management of these assets"; and that “the“ ingeniero ”Domingos Galan Macias, Spanish, domiciled in Caracas, head of the engineering division of the technical department of PDVSA, would be responsible for the evaluation of the proposals presented by the financial institutions invited to present contracting proposals”.
-The minutes of a meeting that never existed say that “Rafael Ramirez, president of the board of directors of PDVSA and Minister of Petroleum of Venezuela, had nominated Domingo Galan as outsider ad honorem of PDVSA, unpaid, mandated as representative of the company and as project manager in the contract to be established and that this appointment had been approved by the legal department of PDVSA ”.
-The same document says that “Domingo Galan would be responsible for opening accounts, preparing documents and contracts with BES, and was mandated to advise BES on everything that was necessary, in addition to being responsible for delivering the official letter of award to BES ”.
+In order to continue to control the process initiated by him and to avoid discovering its falsity, Ricardo Salgado also determined that in those minutes of PDVSA's extraordinary meeting it should be stated that “PDVSA officials were mandated to negotiate directly with the“ Grupo Espiritu Santo ”(Quote from the document) the contracting of the management services for these assets”; and that “the“ ingeniero ”Domingos Galan Macias, Spanish, residing in Caracas, head of the engineering division of the technical department of PDVSA, would be responsible for the evaluation of the proposals presented by the financial institutions invited to present contracting proposals”.
+The minutes of a meeting that never existed say that “Rafael Ramirez, president of the board of directors of PDVSA and Minister of Petroleum of Venezuela, had nominated Domingo Galan as outsider ad honorem of PDVSA, unpaid, mandated as representative of the company and as manager of the project in the contract to be established and that this appointment had been approved by the legal department of PDVSA ”.
+The same document says that “Domingo Galan would be responsible for opening accounts, preparing documents and contracts with BES, and being mandated to advise BES in whatever was necessary, in addition to being responsible for delivering the official letter of award to BES ”.

 BES would pay a set of funds as an adjudication commission for accounts titled by Domingo Galan that would send such money to PDVSA and the process was confidential, according to the minutes of the alleged “extraordinary meeting of PDVSA”.

-On May 7, 2014, José Trinidad Marques, from Madrid accompanied by João Alexandre Silva, participated in the meeting of the BES Executive Committee attended by Ricardo Salgado, António Souto, Jorge Martins, Rui Silveira, Joaquim Goes, Amílcar Morais Pires, João Freixa and Stanislas Ribes.
+On May 7, 2014, José Trinidad Marques, from Madrid accompanied by João Alexandre Silva, participated in the meeting of the BES Executive Committee in which Ricardo Salgado, António Souto, Jorge Martins, Rui Silveira, Joaquim Goes, Amílcar Morais were present Pires, João Freixa and Stanislas Ribes.

 João Alexandre Silva and Ana Rita Barosa then presented aspects related to the alleged asset management contract that would be signed between BES and PDVSA.